 Subject: RFQ - Furniture and Contract Interiors / target market / expected annual volume

-Product scope: SKU, drawing, formula, material, grade, size, color, finish, artwork, destination market and usage conditions.
+Product scope: Furniture and Contract Interiors modular furniture, hotel room furniture, office fit-out supply; SKU, drawing, formula, material, grade, size, color, finish, artwork, destination market and usage conditions.

 Evidence requested: material and finish sample board; hardware and spare-part list; transit packaging test plan; installation or assembly instruction file; material and finish board; hardware specification.

-Commercial fields: sample cost, MOQ, price breaks, Incoterm, lead time, tooling or artwork cost, payment milestone and validity date.
+Commercial fields: Furniture and Contract Interiors sample cost, MOQ driver, price breaks, Incoterm, lead time, tooling or artwork cost, payment milestone and validity date.

-Decision rule: quotes without product-specific evidence, production-site clarity and logistics assumptions are held for clarification before price comparison.
+Decision rule: Furniture and Contract Interiors quotes without material and finish sample board and hardware and spare-part list, production-site clarity and logistics assumptions are held for clarification before price comparison.

 Specification checklist